dcubasoy/puppeteer-theater/README.md

 **elementQueries**: A series of selectors and conditionals that describe the state of the page that corresponds to the scene in which they lie.

-Basically encapsulates the state of the page.
+This basically encapsulates the state of the page.
 Is this popup blocking the viewport?
-Is the deposit button visible
+Is the deposit button visible and did we set the context to contain the coins? ;) Note: For one use-case I am actually doing this deposit/refill balance flow using  [Puppeteer docs] (https://pptr.dev/);
 ```js
 query = {
   visibility: 'required'|'required:group-name'|'optional'|'forbidden',